jsode64/Rockhop/README.md

 Rockhop is a Kalah-style Mancala engine.

-## Disclaimer

-As of now, Rockhop is just a Kalah game.
-It plays random moves.
+It uses an alpha-beta pruned depth-first search to choose its moves.